kubernetes-sigs/gateway-api/site-src/implementations.md

 Kuma is actively working on an implementation of Gateway API specification for the Kuma builtin Gateway.
 Check the [Gateway API Documentation][kuma-1] for information on how to setup a Kuma builtin gateway using the Gateway API.

-Kuma 2.3 and later support the GAMMA initiative's experimental Gateway API [support for east-west traffic management][gamma] within the mesh.
+Kuma 2.3 and later support the [GAMMA initiative's][gamma] experimental Gateway API [support for east-west traffic management][gamma] within the mesh.

 [kuma]:https://kuma.io
 [kuma-1]:https://kuma.io/docs/latest/explore/gateway-api/